felix-andreas/hopfieldnetwork/README.md

 # hopfieldnetwork

-An implementiation of a Hopfield network in Python.
-It can be used as Python package or with the included GUI.
+hopfieldnetwork is a Python package which provides an implementation of the Hopfield network.
+The package also includes a graphical user interface

 ### Requirements
     matplotlib
     numpy

-## Package
+## Usage
 Add the Package to your Pyton path and import the Hopfield network class:\
 `from hopfieldnetwork import HopfieldNetwork`

-### Usage

 Create a new Hopfield network of size _N_ = 100:\
 `hopfield_network1 = HopfieldNetwork(N=100)`